gbordyugov/toofrops/README.md

 I mostly followed the ideas [href](https://www.tensorflow.org/tutorials/images/segmentation) tutorial.
-The main point is to utilize a U-Net architecture with a pre-trained encoder part, taken from the MobileNetV2 model.
-I experimented with a hand-crafted U-Net architecture (not included of the code), but it delivered substantially worse results than the network with a pre-trained encoder.
+The main point is to utilize a U-Net architecture with a pre-trained encoder part, taken from the MobileNetV2 model, which has a total of 155 single layers.

+I experimented with a hand-crafted U-Net architecture, too (not included of the code), but it delivered substantially worse results than the network with a pre-trained encoder.

 The differences of my code from the above tutorial are: